Skip to Main Content

-Gordon College is proud to support our veteran and military-affiliated students, faculty, and staff.
+Gordon College is proud to support our veteran and military-connected students, faculty, and staff.
 Through connection and care, we center the development of everyone who made the sacrifice of service, and proudly support veteran family members.
-Our mission is to provide a community of support, allowing every veteran and military-affiliated student to cultivate their calling with purpose.
+Our mission is to provide a community of support, allowing every veteran and military-connected student to cultivate their calling with purpose.

 Get credit for your military training